Jessica Thomas, Auditor

 The Circuit Clerk is an elected official with a four-year term.
 Robert Spears as the Clerk, is the keeper of both the seal of the circuit court and the court records, including files and exhibits.
 The Clerk's Office process criminal and juvenile delinquency cases, ordinance, conservation and traffic violation cases and civil cases.
 In addition, the Office summons citizens to jury duty, provides clerks for the courtrooms, and collects fines, costs and fees.

-Steve Sonnemaker served as the Peoria County Clerk on August 8, 2019.
+Rachael Parker was appointed as the Peoria County Clerk on August 8, 2019.
 She was the 5th district County Board member since first being elected in 2010 prior to being appointed County Clerk.
 Rachael had also served on the Peoria Public Schools board for 3.5 years, served as the Economic Development Director for the City of Chillicothe, and also runs a small business, Sweet Cakes by Rachael.
-The County Clerk provides a variety of essential services: Mr. Sonnemaker maintains public filings, records land records and other documents, maintains vital records and issues certified copies, issues marriage and other various licenses.
+The County Clerk provides a variety of essential services including: maintaining public filings, recording land records and other documents, maintaining vital records and issuing certified copies, issuing marriage and other various licenses.
 The County Clerk also prepares the real estate tax bills, collects all delinquent taxes and is the keeper of the Board agenda and minutes.

 The Peoria County State's Attorney's Office prosecutes criminal defendants and represents all elected county offices in civil, labor and administrative matters, including the Sheriff, Coroner, Treasurer, Clerks, County Administrator, and Peoria County Board and addresses matters of dispute related to the County's employees.